JohnErnsthausen/roc/README.md

 Documentation in this repository will undergo major revisions in the coming weeks.
 Please bare with me as I build the documentation for you.

-## Software usage

-At the moment, this software can be used as in the example __roc/examples/e_calculus.c__.
-The user specifies

-1. The start index, kstart
-2. A sufficient number of terms in the power series in TC (length at least kstart+10)
-3. The scale used to produce the TCs

-The software returns the RC and the best fit line slope/intercept coefficients.

 ## Obtain a Taylor Series of a function